What is the GDPR?

 How we collect your personal data

-When you register to attend an event such as a conference or training session
+- When you register to attend a meeting/ event/ workshop/ training

-When you register to receive and email alert or newslettter
+- When you register to receive email alerts or newslettters

-When you contact us for advice or support
+- When you contact us by telephone, email or other means

-When you participate in a study vist, EU Project that requires travel such as flight or accommodation
+- When you participate in a study vist, EU Project or other activity

 Information we collect about you from other sources